TrigXploit/Obsidian-TTRPG/Jonas/Sessions/session 2.md

 We go back and talk with the duke who is surprised that a mimic is there.

-the children are annoying the people in the church listening to the sermin while Ziigy
+the children are annoying the people in the church listening to the sermin while Ziigy said "im not allowed in churches since she has blown up a few".

+While Fenra helps clear the church and goblins.